cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [CosmJs](TODO).
-* Have Go installed.
 * The checkers blockchain codebase up to the CosmJs objects.
-You can get there by following the [previous steps](./cosmjs-objects.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/cosmjs-elements).
+You can get there by following the [previous steps](./cosmjs-objects.md) or checking out the [relevant version](https://github.com/cosmos/academy-checkers-ui/tree/stargate).

 </HighlightBox>